 J. Crew Liquor store is a one-of-a-kind men's shop produced by the style juggernauts who brought the J. Crew name to every major city.
-This outpost is different than the rest, as the location used to be an old bar and liquor store.
-The shop has a distinguished assortment of heritage clothes, essentials and some classic records.
+This outpost is different than the rest, as the location used to serve as an old bar and liquor store.
+The shop has a distinguished assortment of heritage clothes, essentials, and some classic records.

 When the old liquor store/bar that was built in 1825 finally closed its doors and then got repurposed into J. Crew’s boutique men’s store, they knew it’d be a sinful act to even so much as move the bar that had called that location home for nearly two centuries.
 In a canny act of brilliance, they decided to leave the old pile of wood and secrets alone and named their one-of-a-kind shop the J. Crew Liquor Store.

 When shimmying into a pair of khaki chinos and an American heritage jacket, where does your mind go?
-MACALLEN 12?
+Macallan 12?
 18?
 25?

 The neon LIQUOR STORE sign still hangs out front – and for good reason, as the shop is decorated with liquor bottles, vintage decanters, and glass barware.
 While perusing through a store that couldn’t be manlier if Bill “The Butcher” Cunning were the cashier, you can’t help but think that J. Crew had quite the ball filling up this space.
 In this rogue-designed shop, imagine whiskey and creative juices meeting each other like a cigarette and a lit match.
 It’s a smoke show of J. Crew’s curated classic pieces enclosed in the best type of bar that New York has to offer: the antiquated dive.